cimt-ag/data_vault_pipelinedescription/documentation/catalog_of_field_mappings_in_relations.md

 - a single link with multiple hub keys of the same hub.
 One for every kind of relation
 - dedicated links to the hub for every kind of relation
 - a single link but dedicated effectivity satellites for every kind of relation
-- a single link with a dependent child key,declaring the relation type
+- a single link with a dependent child key, declaring the relation type
 - a single link with a multi active satellite, that contains a column to store the currenty valid relation types (not recommended)

-These approaches can also be mixed up, wicht might happen on purpose or due to legacy.
+These approaches can also be mixed up, which might happen on purpose or due to legacy.

-*side note: When the relation type is declared in the data(not by the field structure), this is a simple relation from the perspective of the data vault.
+*side note: When the relation type is declared in the data (not by the field structure), this is a simple relation from the perspective of the data vault.
 The relation type is then stored in a dependent child key or a satellite of the link.*